-While finding the right course is the key to deciding which university to attend, it’s also important to find somewhere that has the right ambience and fits in with your lifestyle.
-If you feel comfortable in your place of study then it goes without saying that you’re in the best possible learning environment to get the most out of your time at university.
+While finding the right course is the key to deciding which university to attend, it’s also important to find somewhere that has the right atmosphere that suits your lifestyle.
+And if you feel comfortable in your place of study then it goes without saying that you’re in the best possible learning environment to get the most out of your time at university.

-The Queens’ building was originally the Queen’s Hall of the People’s Palace and was opened by Queen Victoria in 1887.
-The forecourt features a well maintained garden and attractive Victorian clock tower, making students feel as if they’ve been transported back to a completely different time period.
+The Queens’ building was originally the Queen’s Hall of the People’s Palace, and was opened by Queen Victoria in 1887.
+The forecourt features a well-maintained garden and attractive Victorian clock tower, making students feel as if they’ve been transported back to a completely different time period.

 Mile End is the main campus at Queen Mary’s and includes student accommodation, a number of lecture theatres and the university’s main library.

 The campus has some impressive design credentials too.
-The Gilbert Scott building is one of the country’s finest examples of Gothic revival architecture with a distinctive tower and tree-lined quadrangles.
+The Gilbert Scott building is one of the country’s finest examples of Gothic revival architecture, with a distinctive tower and tree-lined quadrangles.
 From the confines of this building, students are just minutes away from the beautiful parkland of Kelvin Grove or the lively bars and restaurants in Glasgow’s West End.

 Queen’s University Belfast was founded by Queen Victoria in 1845.
 There are more than 250 buildings on campus and 98 of them are listed, a seriously impressive feat of architecture.

 The centrepiece is the Tudor Gothic style Lanyon building which opened in 1849.
 Students will find everything they need on campus including the union, the library and restaurants all within walking distance of the student accommodation.

 The University of Sussex overlooks the stunning South Downs National Park.
-This great natural beauty is contrasted by the modernism of the Falmer building, a sports complex that’s perfect for students looking to get their pulse racing.
-The original design incorporated the natural landscape to preserve the mature tree belt and throughout the years the university continued planting and created beautiful green spaces on campus.
+This incredible natural beauty is contrasted by the modernism of the Falmer building, a sports complex that’s perfect for students looking to get their pulse racing.
+The original design incorporated the natural landscape to preserve the mature tree belt and, throughout the years, the university continued planting to create beautiful green spaces on campus.
 When the sun’s out in the summer, students take their studies outdoors and relax in the heat.

-The Cathays Park can found right in the centre of the vibrant Welsh capital.
-It’s a beautiful place to study with Portland stone buildings and wide tree-lined avenues.
-The Student’s Union is right at the heart of the campus, students can make use of several libraries and all manner of state-of-the-art facilities, all within walking distance of many student residences.
+The Cathays Park can be found right in the centre of the vibrant Welsh capital.
+It’s a beautiful place to study with Portland stone buildings and wide, tree-lined avenues.
+With the union right at the heart of the campus, students can make use of several libraries and all manner of state-of-the-art facilities, all within walking distance of many student residences.

 Home to some of the most stunning architecture in the world, the city of Durham boasts a fantastic campus experience whichever college you belong to.
 The university was founded at Durham Castle in 1832 by Bishop Van Mildert.
-Following his death it was handed over to the University and is now home to University College, the oldest college in the university.
-The Castle is part of a UNESCO World Heritage Site along with Durham Cathedral.
+Following his death, it was handed over to the university and is now home to University College, the oldest college in the university.